zeriben/psxfunkin-b-sides/README.md

-# PSXFunkin
+# PSXFunkin: B SIDES
-Friday Night Funkin' on the PSX LOL
+Friday Night Funkin'B-Sides on the PSX ROFL

 ## Compilation
 Refer to [COMPILE.md](/COMPILE.md) here

 ## Disclaimer
-This project is not endorsed by the original Friday Night Funkin' devs, this is just an unofficial fan project because I was bored.

-Assets such as Week 7, VS Kapi, VS Tricky are used with permission from their respective owners.
+All the B-Sides assets belong to rozebud, jads and cval.
+If you want to use them ask them.
+If you wanna use my  code like the credits menu, feel free to do so just credit me.